 Year of Call 1980 Silk 2003

-The Legal 500 Directory 2012 and the UK Chambers and Partners Bar Guide 2013 name Jonathan Fisher as a leading barrister in the following fields - Fraud (Civil); Fraud (Criminal); Proceeds of Crime; Tax.
+The Legal 500 Directory and UK Chambers and Partners Bar Guide name Jonathan Fisher as a leading barrister in the following fields - Banking and Financial Services; Financial Crime; Fraud (civil); Fraud (criminal); Proceeds of Crime; Tax.

 With extensive experience in civil and criminal cases, Jonathan Fisher accepts instructions in the High Court, First-tier Tribunal and Upper Tribunal, Crown Court and Appellate jurisdictions.
 Much of his work involves cross-border transactions and he has gained significant experience handling international mutual assistance issues.
 Jonathan is particularly familiar with cases involving offshore companies and trusts.

 In addition to receiving instructions from solicitors, ranging from international law firms to sole practitioners, Jonathan Fisher accepts instructions directly from lawyers, accountants and other professionals working "in-house" (licensed access).
 In addition, he is authorised by the Bar Standards Board under the Public Access scheme.